 Cloud DLP solutions allow your staff the convenience and security of using cloud applications and storage without risk of data breach or loss.

-Best Practices to Prevent Data Loss
+Best Practices for Data Loss Prevention

 Below are some best practices every security team should follow in its DLP strategy and when considering DLP tools.